buhrmi/buhrmi/README.md

 You have reached my GitHub profile.
 As you can see, everything here is highly professional.

-Please drop by my [Twitch channel](https://twitch.tv/buhrmitv) where we'll talk shitcoins, do some coding, trade simps, and uncover life's mysteries (currently inactive, but **stay tuned, it'll be back.**)
+Please drop by my [Twitch channel](https://twitch.tv/buhrmitv) where we're uncovering life's mysteries by talking shitcoins, coding, and tradeing simps (currently inactive, but **stay tuned, it'll be back.**)

 ## Current projects